lennonzf/lennonzf.github.io/README.md

 # Portfolio Site
-Hey there, Thank you for stopping by and taking a look at my portfolio site.
+Hey there, thank you for stopping by and taking a look at my portfolio site.

 ## The Site
 **GP Pages Link**: [https://lennonzf.github.io/](https://lennonzf.github.io/)

 ##### Site in Development
-My site is still in **development mode** and is temporarily hosted by Github Pages.
+My site is still under **development** and is temporarily hosted by Github Pages.

 ##### Motivation
 This is the second iteration for my personal portfolio site.
 Back in time, when I was building my first site (still hosting at [here](http://lennonzf.com/) at the moment), I haven't quite mastered all the skills required to build a site.
 Therefore, my first site was built based on a Bootstrap template named [Freelancer](https://startbootstrap.com/template-overviews/freelancer/).